How It Started

 What Our Products Represents

 Unuheritage is a cultural focused apparel brand that helps individuals showcase their distinctive backgrounds.
 We started off designing apparel for underrepresented countries throughout the Caribbean, Africa, and South America.
-Now we have collections that addresses mental health awareness within the basketball community and much more.
+Now we have collections that highlight how basketball has become a major method of addressing mental health in our communities and much more.

 Who Owns Unuheritage?